Dandy in the Underworld: Reception and legacy

 Dandy in the Underworld gathered the most consistently positive reviews for any T. Rex album in five years.
 Having fallen from critical and commercial favour, the band had endured some fiercely hostile press, but NME, which had been amongst the most negative, noted of the album: "very listenable, well arranged [and] immaculately played."
+The Sydney Morning Herald noted the "superb production that gives bite and clarity to every note".